 Your payments are fully protected against our financial failure.
-We are members of the Association of Independent Tour Operators (AITO), and have arranged bonding through ABTA.
+We are members of the Association of Independent Tour Operators (AITO), and the Association of British Travel Agents (ABTA).
+We have arranged bonding through ABTA.
 This means that in the unlikely event of our financial failure, any monies you have paid to us will be refunded.
 This bonding is fully compliant with the Package Travel Regulations and provides 100% financial protection.